On Air Now

 Read more: Lang Lang and Gina Alice play a stunning husband and wife piano duet

-The Piano, which comes from the makers of The Great British Bake Off, will be hosted by TV presenter Claudia Winkleman (The Traitors).
+The Piano, which comes from the makers of The Great British Bake Off, is hosted by TV presenter Claudia Winkleman (The Traitors).

-The Piano will showcase pianistic talent from across the generations, with the ages of contestants spanning from six to 95.
+The Piano showcases pianistic talent from across the generations, with the ages of contestants spanning from six to 95.

 As they play music across the worlds of classical, jazz, hip-hop and house, the contestants will be judged on their technical ability, as well as their charisma and passion.